 The Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES) regulates international trade of certain animal and plant species.
 Species are assigned to Appendix I, II, or III.
-North American river otter fall into the Appendix II category meaning they are similar in appearance to other species that may be threatened; thus the U.S. Fish and Wildlife Service regulates and monitors river otter export.
+North American river otter are included in the Appendix II category because this species is similar in appearance to others that may be threatened; thus the U.S. Fish and Wildlife Service (USFWS) regulates and monitors river otter export.

-If international trade of pelts is desired, States recommending or considering a river otter harvest season need to request approval for export of river otter pelts under the CITES Export Program.
+If international trade of pelts is desired, states recommending or considering a river otter harvest season need to request approval for export of river otter pelts under the CITES Export Program.
 CITES authorization follows standard federal rule-making procedures (50 CFR 23.69 (b)(2)).
-The CITES Scientific Authority has concluded that the exportation of North American river otter taken in States with open harvest seasons between 2018-2019 and 2023-2024 harvest seasons, will not be detrimental to the survival of the species.
-This General Advice also applies to States opening river otter harvest seasons for the first time (U.S. Fish and Wildlife Service 2018).
-Because the U.S. Scientific Authority has made this range-wide nondetrimental finding for North American river otter, States requesting export approval need to submit only the information in (b)(1)(ii) and (vi) to the Division of Management Authority: (ii) current harvest control measures, including laws regulating harvest seasons and methods and (iv)tagging or marking requirements for fur skins.
+The CITES Scientific Authority has concluded that the exportation of North American river otter taken in states with open harvest seasons between 2018-2019 and 2023-2024, will not be detrimental to the survival of the species.
+This General Advice also applies to States opening river otter harvest seasons for the first time (USFWS 2018).
+Because the U.S. Scientific Authority has made this range-wide nondetrimental finding for North American river otter, states requesting export approval need to submit only the information in (b)(1)(ii) and (vi) to the Division of Management Authority: (ii) current harvest control measures, including laws regulating harvest seasons and methods and (iv) tagging or marking requirements for fur skins.

-Once a State's request for an export program has been approved, the U.S. Fish and Wildlife Service requires that the State provide annual updates on the status of their river otter population and any regulatory changes that may be needed.
+Once a state's request for an export program has been approved, the USFWS requires that the state provide annual updates on the status of their river otter population and any regulatory changes that may be needed.